Why do These Match? Explaining the Behavior of Image Similarity Models

-Each attribute confidence score is obtained using a global average pooling layer on its attribute activation map followed by a softmax activation function.
-The attribute explanation network is trained using a Huber loss~\cite{huberloss}, sometimes referred to as a smooth $\ell_1$ loss, which helps encourage sparsity in the predictions.
+Each attribute confidence score is obtained using a global average pooling layer on its attribute activation map, followed by a softmax.
+A traditional loss function for multi-label classification would be binary cross-entropy, which makes independent (\ie, noncompetitive) predictions reflecting the likelihood of each attribute in an image.
+However, this typically results in a model where attribute scores are not comparable.
+For example, a confidence score of 0.6 may be great for attribute $A$, but a horrible score for attribute $B$.
+Thus, such a loss function would be ill-suited for our purposes since we need a ranked list of attributes for each image.
+Instead, our attribute explanation model is trained using a Huber loss~\cite{huberloss}, sometimes referred to as a smooth $\ell_1$ loss, which helps encourage sparsity in predictions.
+This provides a competitive loss across attributes and thus can help ensure calibrated attribute confidence scores that can be used to rank attribute prevalence in an image.
 More formally, given a set of confidence scores $\hat{\mathbf{a}}$ and attribute labels $\mathbf{a}_{gt}$, our loss is,